CellProfiler/CellProfiler-Analyst/README.txt

 * Classifier now works on Windows!
 * When fetching thumbnails, you may now select "image" from the filter combo- box to fetch from a particular image.
+* When fetching thumbnails, groups defined in your properties file are now also shown in the filter combobox.
+This could help biologists view objects with a certain treatment or in a certain well.
 * The brightness and scale of the thumbnail images may be adjusted by choosing Display>ImageControls from the menubar.
 These controls were also added to the Image Viewer.